Development of autonomous driving technology is “disruptive innovation”

 As described, it is crucial to have a system in which bottom-up input from the private sector, and top-down orders from the government circulate smoothly.
 Through this system, the government can establish standards and guidelines based on input from the private sector and give orders and recommendations to the private sector when problems arise.

-Technology and systems carry out complementary functions – I think this is one factor that allows for the United States to have a society in which “disruptive innovation” is easily generated.
+It is desirable for society that technology and rules co-evolve – I think this is one factor that allows for the United States to have a society in which “disruptive innovation” is easily generated.

 Currently, one possible way to utilize autonomous driving in Japan is for public transportation, such as buses.
 It could become a useful means of transportation in areas that suffer from an aging population as well as depopulation; therefore, safety and convenience need to be secured.